Chapter 4 - Tribal Employment Rights Office (§§ 1001-1090)

 Band Ordinance 41-22.

-Any individual, group of individuals, business, or organization that believes any covered employer other than the Band, or the director or other TERO staff, has violated any requirement imposed by this chapter or any regulation issued pursuant to it, may file a complaint with the director or, if the complaint is against the director or other TERO staff, with the chairperson of the TERO Commission.
-The complaint shall be in writing and shall provide such information as is necessary to enable the director or an independent party appointed by the TERO Commission to carry out an investigation.
-Within fifteen (15) days after receipt of the complaint, and on a regular basis thereafter, the director or the independent party appointed by the TERO Commission shall provide the complaining party with a written report on the status of the complaint.
-The director or the independent party appointed by the TERO Commission shall, within thirty (30) days of the date on which a complaint is filed, complete an investigation of the complaint.
-Upon request, the TERO Commission may grant the Director or the independent party appointed by the TERO Commission an extension of no more than thirty (30) days to complete the investigation.
-If upon investigation the director or the independent party appointed by the TERO Commission has reason to believe a violation has occurred, he or she shall proceed pursuant to the provisions of this chapter.
+Any individual, group of individuals, business, or organization that believes any covered employer or TERO staff has violated any requirement imposed by this chapter or any regulation issued pursuant to it, may file a complaint with the TERO Director.
+The complaint shall be in writing and shall provide such information as is necessary to enable the Director to carry out an investigation.
+Within 15 calendar days after receipt of the complaint, and on a regular basis thereafter, the Director shall provide the complaining party with a written report on the status of the complaint.
+The Director shall, within 30 calendar days of the date on which a complaint is filed, complete an investigation of the complaint.
+Upon request, the TERO Commission may grant the Director an extension of no more than 30 calendar days to complete the investigation.
+If, upon investigation, the Director has reason to believe a violation has occurred, the Director shall proceed pursuant to the provisions of this chapter.

 Historical and Statutory Notes